 B2B Sales and Marketing Alignment: 3 Blind Spots to be Mindful Of

-Everyone in B2B sales and marketing these days is talking about aligning sales, marketing and even customer service to increase conversions and circumvent churn.
+Everyone in B2B sales and marketing is discussing aligning sales, marketing, and even customer service to increase conversions and circumvent churn.

-The holy trinity of alignment has given life to a new management discipliner called revenue operations.
+The holy trinity of alignment has given life to a new management discipline called revenue operations.

-As a life long student of the digital business strategy who wrote a best seller on B2B marketing, I can confidently say that while it's been around for a while, alignment has become one of the hottest B2B topics.
+As a lifelong student of digital business strategy who wrote the first B2B marketing book, I can confidently say that while it’s been around for a while, alignment has become one of the hottest B2B topics.

 If you don’t know about it, don’t worry.
 I’ll explain everything.

-And you're on board with alignment already, I'm going to point a critical blind spot you may not have considered, so you get it done right.
+And you’re on board with alignment already.
+I will point out a critical blind spot you may not have considered so you get it done right.

 But first, here’s why now is the time to align.